chasslayy/EbonyEssenceCo/README.md

+# JuaShade: A Computer Vision Pipeline for Skin Tone Analysis and Color Constancy

 ## 📌 Overview
 **JuaShade** is a computer vision project designed to improve **fair and accurate skin tone analysis**.
-Traditional vision systems often misinterpret skin tones because of **lighting variations, glare, and dataset bias**.
+Traditional vision systems often misinterpret skin tones due to **lighting variations, glare, and dataset bias**.

 This project develops a pipeline that:
 - Extracts **skin regions of interest (ROI)**